Most Companies Use One of Two Ingestion Patterns

 Note: The cloud store (e.g. S3) can be replace with an OLAP system (e.g. Snowflake) table.

-Note that we need to make sure the consumer writes large enough files to the cloud storage.
+Ensure that the consumer writes large enough files to the cloud storage.

 E.g., the Confluent S3 connector has a flush size that specifies how many events to hold in memory before writing them to cloud storage as a file.